CS171/2018/assets/instructions/lab4/Lab4.md

 -----

-#### Submission of lab (activity I, II, and III) as part of homework 4
+#### Submission of lab (activity I, II, and III)

 Congratulations, you have now completed the activities of Lab 4!

-Please upload the code of your completed lab (the final scatterplot of activities I, II, and III) with your homework 4 submission!
-Make sure to upload all files of this lab in a subfolder called "lab".
+Please upload the code of your completed lab (the final scatterplot of activities I, II, and III)!

 -----